AVG Antivirus Review 2023

 Paying subscribers get access to even more protection.

-"Webcam Protection", which bars unauthorized access to your webcam, is also offered to premium subscribers, as is the "Sensitive Data Shield" which adds an extra layer of security to important or sensitive files.
+"Webcam Protection", which bars unauthorized access to your webcam, is also offered to premium subscribers.
+The same goes for "Sensitive Data Shield", which adds an extra layer of security to important or sensitive files.

-Finally, AVG equips its premium users with digital payment protection through its "Fake Website Shield", which identifies unreliable sites, making online shopping more secure.
+Finally, AVG equips its premium users with digital payment protection through its "Fake Website Shield", which identifies unreliable sites and makes online shopping more secure.

-Fancy extras like a VPN, password manager, or performance tuning aren't included, even for premium subscribers, most likely because AVG has paid programs in its portfolio that offer these capabilities, such as TuneUp, Password Protection, and Secure VPN.
+Fancy extras like a VPN, password manager, or performance tuning aren't included, even for premium subscribers.
+This is most likely because AVG has paid programs in its portfolio that offer these capabilities, like TuneUp, Password Protection, and Secure VPN.

-AVG Secure Browser is free of charge though and is offered as an accompaniment to AVG Antivirus when installing the software.
-This is identical with the Avast browser and based on Chromium, making it very similar to Chrome as well.
-It comes pre-installed with extensions like an adblocker and anti-tracking, which only need to be activated to start working.
+AVG Secure Browser is free of charge though and offered as an add-on to AVG Antivirus when installing the software.
+This is identical to the Avast browser and based on Chromium, which also makes it similar to Chrome.
+It comes pre-installed with extensions like an ad blocker and anti-tracking, which only need to be activated to start working.

-Of course, AVG also offers free (with ads) and premium (no ads) antivirus apps for smartphones and mobile devices.
-Alongside manual scans and real-time protection, these include a file scanner and a photo vault, in the latter of which pictures are protected.
+AVG also offers free (with ads) and premium (no ads) antivirus mobile apps.
+In addition to manual scans and real-time protection, these include a file scanner and "Photo Vault", for safely storing pictures.
 You can also use the app to measure the speed and security of your Wi-Fi connection.

-Of particular importance to many smartphone users are anti-theft tools.
-With AVG, you can preemptively set when your device should be marked as "lost" and what should happen if those conditions are met.
-For example, the device can be locked, or a siren can be activated to draw attention to the thief.
-You can also locate the phone remotely using GPS.
+Anti-theft tools are important to many smartphone users.
+With AVG, you can specify when your device should be marked as "lost" and what happens when those conditions are met.
+For example, the device can be locked or a siren can be triggered to draw attention to the thief.
+You can also remotely locate the phone using GPS.

 AVG Antivirus's mobile app combines antivirus and anti-theft tools.

-Some of the anti-theft features are limited to premium users, such as one which automatically marks your device as lost if an unknown SIM card is detected, or the camera trap, which secretly snaps a picture of the person in possession of your phone.
+Some anti-theft features are limited to premium users.
+These include one that automatically marks your device as lost if an unknown SIM card is detected, or "Camera Trap", which secretly snaps a picture of the person holding your phone.

-In sum, AVG Antivirus offers users of its free version a solid package of antivirus and cybersecurity tools, whereby the premium subscription covers any and all remaining features one might be after.
+In sum, AVG Antivirus gives users of its free version a solid package of antivirus and cybersecurity tools, with its premium subscription offering any and all remaining features one might be after.

 Visit Website